 While we don’t often think to ask this, knowing that your groomer has liability insurance can give you peace of mind that, if for any reason your dog is injured while under the groomer’s care, any medical expenses you incur as a result should be covered.

-11. What do you do in case of an emergency?
-For example, a fire, a hurricane or a tornado?
+10. What do you do in case of an emergency?

-Since the weather is out of our control, find out if your groomer has an emergency or disaster plan in place.
+Since the weather is out of our control, find out if your groomer has an emergency or disaster plan in place for a fire, hurricane, tornado, or other emergencies.
 How will he or she communicate with you in event of an evacuation to let you know where your dog is located?

-Whether you have a breed that needs minimal grooming, like a Boxer, Beagle, and Weimaraner or one with dense or long coat, such as a Golden Retriever or Portuguese Water Dog, which need more frequent attention, remember that grooming is part of his regular care and the choice of a groomer is an important one.
+So, whether you have a breed that needs minimal grooming, like a Boxer, Beagle or Weimaraner or one with dense or long coat, such as a Golden Retriever or Portuguese Water Dog, which needs more frequent attention, remember that grooming is part of your dog’s regular care and the choice of a groomer is an important one.

-A skilled, professional groomer is your partner in keeping your dog looking and feeling his best.
+A skilled groomer is your partner in keeping your dog looking and feeling his best.
 Do your homework, ask the right questions and educate yourself on the skills, training, and environment that the groomer provides.
 It could be the start of a beautiful relationship!